-With careful management most people with Crohn's diseases or colitis are able to enjoy all the aspects of a satisfying life, including work, travel, recreational activities, engaging in sexual activity and having children.
+With careful management most people with Crohn's disease or colitis are able to enjoy all the aspects of a satisfying life, including work, travel, recreational activities, engaging in sexual activity and having children.

 For more information and support visit the Crohn's and Colitis Australia website or call the IBD helpline on 1800 138 029.